Extending Ghouila-Houri's Characterization of Comparability Graphs to Temporal Graphs: Introduction

-In the static case, a graph is a comparability graph if and only if it admits a \emph{transitive orientation}, that is, if it is possible to orient its edges such that, whenever an edge $ab$ is oriented from $a$ towards $b$ and an edge $bc$ from $b$ towards $c$, a third edge $ac$ exists and is oriented from $a$ towards $c$.
-If only the existence of the third edge $ac$ is required, but its orientation is unconstrained, the orientation is called \emph{quasi-transitive}.
-Consider a static graph $G=(V,E)$ and a quasi-transitive orientation $O$ of $G$.
-We can start by observing that whenever $ab \in E$ and $bc \in E$ but $ac \notin E$, orienting $ab$ from $a$ towards $b$ in $O$ will force edge $bc$ to be oriented from $c$ towards $b$.
-Analogously, orienting $b$ towards $c$ will force the orientation of $b$ towards $a$.
-One can define the Boolean variable $x_{ab}$ for each edge $ab \in E$ and interpret the truth assignment 1 to the variable as the orientation from $a$ towards $b$, and the truth assignment 0 as the opposite orientation.
-Forcing relations between arcs can be therefore expressed by clauses of a Boolean formula.
-Then, deciding whether a graph admits a specific type of orientation can be formalized as a SAT problem.
-Now, we observe that the constraints imposed by quasi-transitive orientations can be thought of as local constraints, as they correspond to the forcing exerted by a single arc over another arc, necessarily adjacent.
-Then, it is easy to see that these the constraints can be expressed by 2-CNF formulas, i.e. clauses with at most two variables, and therefore formalized as a 2-SAT problem and solved by the famous Tarjan's algorithm \cite{aspvall1979linear}, linear in the size of the set of clauses.
-It is important to emphasize that this is not the case for transitive orientations, where the arc constraints do not translate into local forcings, i.e. one arc forcing another, as the orientation of an edge $ab$ belonging to a given triangle $abc$ is determined by the orientations of both edges $bc$ and $ca$.
-Note that two 3-SAT clauses are necessary to capture triangle constraints in transitive orientations.
-In this context, the following result proposed by Ghouila-Houri is particularly interesting as it allows the recognition problem of comparability graphs to be solved by 2-SAT in $O(nm)$.
+\paragraph*{Context.} In the static (i.e., not temporal) case, an undirected graph is a \bfit{comparability} graph if and only if it admits a \bfit{transitive orientation}, that is, if it is possible to orient its edges such that, whenever an edge $ab$ is oriented from $a$ towards $b$ and an edge $bc$ from $b$ towards $c$ (i.e., arcs $(a,b)$ and $(b,c)$ belong to the orientation), a third edge $ac$ must exist and be oriented from $a$ towards $c$.
+If only the existence of the third edge $ac$ is required, but its orientation is unconstrained, the orientation is called \bfit{quasi-transitive}.

+Consider a graph $G=(V,E)$ and a quasi-transitive orientation $O$ of $G$.
+Whenever $ab \in E$ and $bc \in E$ but $ac \notin E$, orienting $ab$ from $a$ towards $b$ in $O$ will force edge $bc$ to be oriented from $c$ towards $b$ (and analogously, orienting $ab$ from $b$ towards $a$ will force the orientation of $bc$ from $b$ towards $c$).
+Thus, by defining a Boolean variable $x_{ab}$ for each edge $ab \in E$ and interpreting the truth assignment 1 to the variable as the orientation from $a$ towards $b$, and the truth assignment 0 as the opposite orientation, these forcing relations between arcs, i.e., the presence of an arc in the orientation implying the presence of a second one, can be expressed by clauses of arity two of the type $(x_{ba} \lor x_{cb}) $.
+Hence, deciding if a graph admits a quasi-transitive orientation can be reduced to solving a $2$-SAT problem, which can be solved by the famous Tarjan's algorithm \cite{aspvall1979linear} in time linear in the size of the set of clauses, which, for our problem, corresponds to the number of induced paths on three vertices.
+Using the same approach to determine the existence of a transitive orientation is less efficient, because forbidding a directed triangle requires adding two clauses of size three and therefore obtaining an equivalent 3-SAT problem.
+In this context, the following result proposed by Ghouila-Houri is particularly interesting as it allows the recognition problem of comparability graphs to be solved by 2-SAT in $O(nm)$, with $n$ and $m$ being respectively the number of vertices and edges of the graph.

 \begin{theorem}\cite{GhouilaHouri} A graph $G$ admits a transitive orientation if and only if it admits a quasi-transitive orientation. \end{theorem}